‘The Dark Tower’: McConaughey And Elba’s Twitter Teaser Exchange Epic Or Cringe-Worthy?

 “‘Okay fellas so here’s the script.
 Matt, first you post this here, then Idris, you respond with… You know what?
 We’re just going to log in to your Twitter for this.
 Trust us, people eat this s**t right up.'”
 Not exactly the rosiest view of what was probably supposed to be a fun little show to set the mood.

-Another user, handled TheGoddamnShrike, summed it up nicely.
+Another user, TheGoddamnShrike, summed it up nicely.

 “The trailers are cool but that exchange between then was pretty cringey.”

-What is your opinion on Elba and McConaughey’s Dark Tower-themed twitter tiff?
+What is your opinion on Elba and McConaughey’s Dark Tower-themed Twitter tiff?
 Fun exercise or too forced-sounding to be effective?
 And what about the teasers themselves?
-Leave your thoughts in the comments section below, and check back at The Inquisitr later today for some out-of-the box commentary on the full Dark Tower trailer.
+Leave your thoughts in the comments section below, and check back at the Inquisitr later today for some out-of-the-box commentary on the full Dark Tower trailer.

-[Feautured image by CrackerClips/iStock]
+[Feautured Image by CrackerClips/iStock]